Client-side Data Storage FAQ¶

 All the data listed in Questions 1 and 2, but within 60 seconds after an account is deactivated on the server, all app data is deleted from the cache.

-- The mobile device is connected with app running.
+The mobile device is disconnected with app running.

 All the data listed in Questions 1 and 2, but within 60 seconds after the device reconnects, all app data is deleted from the cache.

-- The mobile device is disconnected with app running.
+The mobile device is connected with the app not running.

 All the data listed in Questions 1 and 2, but within 60 seconds after the app is started, all app data is deleted from the cache.

-- The mobile device is connected with the app not running.
+The mobile device is disconnected and app is not running.

 All the data listed in Questions 1 and 2, but within 60 seconds after the device reconnects and the app is started, all app data is deleted from the cache.